sriinampudi/Leetcoding/README.md

 ## Further work:
 - Complete all Easy Problems
 - Have detailed explanations along with the code
-- Do time and spacy complexity analysis of each
+- Do time and space complexity analysis of each
 - Start implementing Medium Problems

 # Other places to practice from(Scripts coming up post summer):